BlueBell-XA/FreeDi-auto_z_offset_upgrade/klipper_module/qidi_auto_z_offset/README.md

 #speed: 5.0
 #   Speed (mm/s) for downward probing moves (both bed sensor and inductive).
+#   Must be greater than 0.
 #   Default: 5.0

 #lift_speed: 20.0
 #   Speed (mm/s) for upward retract/lift moves.
+#   Must be greater than 0.
 #   Default: 20.0

 #probe_hop: 4.0